caller79/rest-parsers/README.md

 ` /api/news?fromDate=<xxx>&toDate=<yyy>`

-This forces the frontend to know the server timezone for certain use cases.
+This forces the frontend to know or assume the server timezone.
+Or you could pass a unixtime, but this forces the consumers of the API to do timezone calculations.
+If the timezone is different for every object (for example, a database of events with opening hours, which happen in different physical locations) unixtimes would not be adequate for querying by date (for example, which events happen on Christmas day).

 Instead, we can do

 ` /api/news?dateRange=<zzz>`